 3. Visit Your Public Library

 Visiting your local public library is free and keeps your kids engaged and learning during the summer.
-The library calendar is usually filled with many workshops or book clubs for not only the kids, but parents too.
+The library calendar is usually filled with workshops or book clubs for not only the kids, but parents too.

 4. Try New Restaurants